BonaNoel/TrafficSimulationToolkit/README.md

 - Provides a graphical interface for setting up and executing simulations.
 - Displays real-time simulation results.
 - Allows analysis of traffic patterns, congestion, and more.

-### Contributing

-If you would like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.

-### License

-This project is provided as-is, and anyone is free to use, modify, and distribute it in any way they see fit.
-There is no warranty of any kind, express or implied.
-By using this project, you agree to do so at your own risk.